Shashwat-Nautiyal/RazorAgent/README.md

-# ⚡ RazorAgent — AI Growth & Agentic Commerce Platform
+# ⚡ AgentCart — AI Growth & Agentic Commerce Platform

 > **Grow the merchant’s revenue, and make them sellable to AI buyers.**

-RazorAgent is an agentic commerce platform built for the **AI Growth & Agentic Commerce** challenge.
+AgentCart is an agentic commerce platform built for the **AI Growth & Agentic Commerce** challenge.
 It unites revenue-growth merchant agents (Conversational Checkout, Upsell & Cross-Sell, Campaign Orchestrator) with autonomous AI Buyer agents operating over open agent protocols (**ACP** and **x402**), under a strict safety kernel where **every money action is explainable, bounded, and gated**.

 ---